UniMath/agda-unimath/src/metric-spaces/saturated-complete-metric-space-of-cauchy-approximations-in-a-saturated-complete-metric-space.lagda.md

-# The saturated complete metric space of cauchy approximations in a saturated complete metric space
+# The metric space of Cauchy approximations in a saturated complete metric space

 ```agda
 module metric-spaces.saturated-complete-metric-space-of-cauchy-approximations-in-a-saturated-complete-metric-space where